-Labour in office has benefited from a more benign attitude towards Europe on the part of the governing party than had been the case with their Conservative predecessors.
-Labour's coming to terms with Europe while in Opposition has allowed them to develop a more up-front, strategic and positive approach to Europe.
-In order to achieve this more resources and powers of direction have been given to the Centre of the core.
-In effect there has been a streamlining of effort at the very top through integrating more closely the work of the COES and No 10.
+The Labour government has benefited from a more benign attitude towards Europe on the part of its parliamentary party compared to its predecessors.
+Labour came to terms with Europe while in Opposition, thus permitting the development of a more up-front, strategic and positive approach.
+In order to achieve this more resources and powers of direction have been given to the very "Centre" of government.
+In effect there has been a streamlining of effort at the very top through integrating more closely the work of the Cabinet Office European Secretariat (COES) and No 10.
 The secretariat has, as from August 2000, been substantially augmented.
 Its personnel have increased from 9 senior officials to 16 - with four senior staff and 12 desk officers.
-Its status has been raised through the appointment of Sir Stephen Wall as head of the Secretariat, with the position of Permanent Secretary, and the title of Prime Minister's Adviser on Europe with an office in No10.
-This has been further complemented by closer connections between the Secretariat and members of the Prime Minister's Policy Unit (PMPU).
-These connections involve not just the designated EU desk officer in No 10 - Roger Liddle - but others in PMPU who are drawn in not only when their area of specialism has a EU dimension, but also may take part in discussions on the more general aspects of EU policy.
-The effect of this enhancement of the core has been to give a more executive thrust to policy making and to open up the opportunity for a more directive and strategic approach to European policy making at the very top.
-It has enhanced the position of the PM and his aides in European policy making.
+Its status has been raised through the appointment of Sir Stephen Wall as head of the Secretariat, with the position of Permanent Secretary, and the title of Prime Minister's Adviser on Europe and an office in No 10.
+This has been further complemented by closer connections between the

+Secretariat and members of the Prime Minister's Policy Unit (PMPU).
+The effect of this enhancement of the core has been to give a more executive thrust to policy making and to open up the opportunity for a more directive approach to European policy making at the very top.

-This more centralised and directive approach to EU policy making in part reflects the style of the Blair administration, but it also reflects longer-term trends towards enhancing the centre of the core which can be traced back to the Callaghan administration (Burch and Holliday 1996).
-In addition there is a direct EU effect at work here in that there has been increasing requirement for more involvement by heads of government in EU policy making.
-What the Blair government has done is to build on established trends and to significantly extend them.
-The effect has been to allow for a more centrally focussed and co-ordinated approach to policy making on EU policy in general.
+This more centralised, directive approach to EU policy-making in part reflects the style of the Blair administration, but it also reflects longer-term trend of centralisation which can be traced back to the Callaghan administration (Burch and Holliday 1996).
+In addition there is a direct EU-effect at work here in that there has been increasing requirement for more involvement by heads of government in EU policy making.
+What the Blair government has done is to build on established trends and to significantly extend them, whilst aligning UK practice with an institutional logic emanating from the regular European Council meetings and bilateral summits.

-While European policy making is more focussed on the executive and directed from it, there are areas where the re-mit of the Centre is not so tight.
-A particular feature of the Blair government is the way that executive authority is split between the PM and staff, on the one hand and the Chancellor of the Exchequer and the Treasury on the other.
-This fault line is one of the central features of the Blair government (Naughtie 2001) and it has had a particular consequence for the economic aspects of European policy.
+Overall European policy making is more focussed on the executive and directed from it, yet there are areas where the remit of the Centre is not so tight.
+A particular feature of the organisation of Whitehall since 1997 is the way that executive authority is split between the PM and his staff, on the one hand, and the Chancellor of the Exchequer and the Treasury, on the other.
+This fault line is one of the central features of the Blair government (Naughtie 2001) and it has had consequences for the economic aspects of European policy.
 The Treasury still has a somewhat negative effect on European issues through expenditure concerns: notably EUROPES is still in place.
 But it is in relation to monetary issues that the Treasury has had an impact on the adaptation of the UK to EU pressures through the development and evaluation of the five economic tests required before the government can recommend joining the euro zone.
 As under the Major government the Treasury has kept charge of the development of policy in relation to the European currency.
-This factor reflects an important division of authority within UK government and one that has arguably grown more restrictive in the period since 1997.
+This factor reflects an important division of authority within UK government.
+It serves as a continuing potential veto point on the pace and content of policy development and reflects a stance that has arguably grown more restrictive in the period since 1997.